 Cons

 The “street dance” design on this scooter’s deck is just too cool.
-It has three wheels for safety and easy-grip handles to boot.
+The scooter has three wheels for safety and easy-grip handles.

-The handlebar is adjustable and you’ll find four height levels to choose from.
-This allows your child to enjoy this scooter for years to come.
+The adjustable handlebar has four height levels to choose from.
+This allows your child to enjoy the scooter for years to come.

 Going for an evening ride?
-This scooter has cool LED flashing wheels which aren’t only sweet but are a great safety measure.
+Check out the cool LED flashing wheels, which aren’t only sweet but are a great safety measure.

 The rear brake allows your toddler to stop their ride at any point.
-All they’ve got to do is stand on the wheel cover and it’ll smoothly stop.
+All they have to do is stand on the wheel cover, and it’ll smoothly stop.
 There’s a weight capacity of 110 pounds.

 Pros